Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Bauhaus.
+Every great song by The Selecter.
 All the underground hits.

-All Talk Talk tracks.
-I heard you have a vinyl of every Pole record on German import.
+All Pantaleimon tracks.
+I heard you have a vinyl of every Lizzy Mercier Descloux record on German import.

-I hear you're buying an organ and a theremin and are throwing your macbook out the window because you want to make something real.
-You want to make a Wally Richardson record.
+I hear you're buying a rhodes and a güiro and are throwing your macbook out the window because you want to make something real.
+You want to make a The Modern Lovers record.

-I hear that you and your band have sold your mellotron and bought a guitar.
+I hear that you and your band have sold your organ and bought a sitar.

-I hear that you and your band have sold your guitar and bought a mellotron.
+I hear that you and your band have sold your sitar and bought an organ.

 I hear everybody that you know is more relevant than everybody that I know.